-- ➤ IMPACT: Support evidence-based and evidence-informed strategies and programs that positively and meaningfully impact neighborhoods and populations that face the greatest health inequities. - ➤ COMMUNITY: Build community cohesion and capacity by actively engaging with community residents and other stakeholders, including those who face the greatest health inequities. - ➤ EQUITY: Apply an equity lens to achieve fair and just treatment so that all communities and people can achieve their full health and overall potential. - SUSTAINABILITY: Encourage sustained program impact through strategies that may include: leveraging funding to continue program activities, strengthening organizational and community capacity and forming innovative partnerships and/or cross-sector collaborations that lead to permanent community change.
+- ➤ IMPACT: Support evidence-based and evidence-informed strategies and programs that positively and meaningfully impact neighborhoods and populations that face the greatest health inequities. - COMMUNITY: Build community cohesion and capacity by actively engaging with community residents and other stakeholders, including historically underserved or underrepresented populations. - HEALTH AND RACIAL EQUITY: Use a health and racial equity lens to dismantle systems of oppression and work towards the systemic, fair and just treatment of people of all races, ethnicities, and communities so that all people are able to achieve their full health and overall potential. - SUSTAINABILITY: Encourage sustained impact of programming through strategies that may include leveraging funding to continue program activities, strengthening organizational and community capacity, forming innovative partnerships, and/or crosssector collaboration.